Psargar616/My-Portfolio-Website/README.md

 # My-Portfolio-Website
-This is a demo portfolio website created using HTML, CSS and JS with some awesome animations
+This is a demo portfolio website created using HTML, CSS, and JS with some awesome animations.